 How to make (or break) a habit in 3 simple steps

-Create positive habits and kick the ones you want to change.
-It all comes down to triggers, routines and rewards.
+Here's how to create positive habits and kick the ones you want to change.

 We all have habits we wish we could change.
 Whether it’s snacking on chocolate biscuits after dinner, forgetting to floss our teeth, or hitting snooze when the alarm goes off, we know if we could just break that habit we would see a small but real benefit to our lives.